bgplab/bgplab/docs/basic/0-frrouting.md

 ```

 !!! tip
-    You can use the `--show` option of the **netlab connect** command to execute a single command on a FRR/Cumulus Linux device.
+    You can use the `--show` option of the **netlab connect** command to execute a single command on an FRRouting device.
 For example, to inspect the BGP table, use `netlab connect --show ip bgp`.

     You can quote the **show** commands when they include characters that would confuse **‌bash**, for example `netlab connect --show 'ip bgp regexp 65000$'`